sendelufa/fix-chessknight/README.md

 ## Build & Deploy WAR for Tomcat with maven
 mvn clean package

-to deploy it, dropping it into the $CATALINA_HOME\webapps directory of Tomcat instance
+to deploy it, dropping "target/hourse.war" into the $CATALINA_HOME\webapps directory of Tomcat instance

+## Run local with maven
+mvn clean package spring-boot:run

 ## API